sebasfavaron/IG-Social-Graph-Tool/README.md

 ## Instagram social graph

-Generate a social graph based on your ig socials
+### Note: To run from the online version just head to https://ig-social-graph.netlify.app/ and follow the instructions

-It's split into two parts:
+Generate a social graph based on your ig socials (the local way) It's split into two parts:

 2. Generating the data: